This technique facilitates quick and lasting vocabulary retention.

 To do this attend language classes once or twice a week but do most of your studying in your own time and at your own initiative.
 Work through a couple of school text books or learn Polish books in this time.
 The language lessons gave me motivation to study in my own time, even though I didn’t get much out of them per se.
 When I stopped going to class I stopped studying in my own time as well.
 Pay a Pole, not a teacher, to come and listen to you painfully and slowly try to string sentences together.
 (Students are cheaper than teachers, and the latter will explain everything whereas what you need is time trying to get it right yourself.)
 Approx. 2 years.

-• Start going to PL for extended stays, 1 month, 2 months Start reading authentic material.
+Start going to PL for extended stays, 1 month, 2 months Start reading authentic material.
 Newspapers are surprisingly easy, because you know the news in your own language and because they use a very limited range of language.
-PL school text books for Poles are good, eg Geography for 12 year olds.
+PL school text books for Poles are good – eg Geography for 12-16 year olds – because you will know the content already from your own schooling.
 Approx. 1-2 years.

 Take up some activities that bring you into regular, talking, contact with PL speakers.
 (Scuba diving and football are not so great.
 Drinking, book clubs, office jobs and dating are quite good.)